Chart Color Schemes

 Educational attainment in Coopers Plains aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Coopers Plains is notably high, with 40.8% of residents aged 15 and above holding university qualifications as of the most recent data available.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
+Educational attainment in Coopers Plains is notably higher than broader benchmarks.
+40.8% of residents aged 15 years and above have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationwide.
 Bachelor degrees are the most common at 24.9%, followed by postgraduate qualifications at 13.3% and graduate diplomas at 2.6%.
-Vocational credentials are also prominent, with 27.0% of residents holding such qualifications, including advanced diplomas (10.5%) and certificates (16.5%).
+Vocational credentials are also prevalent, with 27.0% of residents holding such qualifications - advanced diplomas at 10.5% and certificates at 16.5%.

-Educational participation is high, with 31.2% of residents currently enrolled in formal education, including 10.3% in tertiary education, 7.4% in primary education, and 5.3% pursuing secondary education.
+Educational participation is high, with 31.2% of residents currently enrolled in formal education.
+This includes 10.3% in tertiary education, 7.4% in primary education, and 5.3% pursuing secondary education.

 Frequently Asked Questions - Education